Cucumbers

 Unfortunately there are many things which can go wrong with cucumbers.
 Here are the top problems:

-- Leaf scorch – strong winds and dry conditions will easily damage the leaves.
-Keep moisture up to the plants and again use eco-seaweed to reduce plant stress.
+• Leaf scorch – strong winds and dry conditions will easily damage the leaves.
+Keep moisture up to the plants and again use OCP eco-seaweed to reduce plant stress.
 Next time plant in a more sheltered spot.

-- Nematodes – poor plant growth especially close to harvest and lumps on roots indicates that nematodes have infested the roots.
+• Nematodes – poor plant growth especially close to harvest and lumps on roots indicates that nematodes have infested the roots.
 Usually worse in sandy soils and hotter climates.
-Remove infested plants, increase organic content in the soil (composts and manures) and practice crop rotation to reduce nematode numbers.
+Treat soils with OCP eco-nemguard at planting time and again 4-6 weeks later to kill nematodes before they infest roots.
+Increasing organic content in the soil (composts and manures) and practicing crop rotation can also help to reduce nematode numbers.